infwonder/gdm-background/README.md

 You can always return to your default Ubuntu purple theme by clicking on the `restore` button and it will ask for admin credentials and if you want to restart GDM to apply change.

+You can even uninstall it with `sudo make uninstall`.